danielgatis/dramatiq-postgres/README.rst

 ========

 - Super simple deployment.
-- Messages payload as JSONb.
+- Message payload stored as native JSONb.
 - All messages in a single table.
 - All data are wrapped in a dedicated schema.
 - Uses LISTEN/NOTIFY to keep worker sync.
 No polling.